weiaiwayne/academic-kickstart/content/home/about.md

   year = 2009

 +++
+# Biography
+I am an Assistant Professor in the Department of Communication at University Massachusetts – Amherst.
+I use computer codes to study the three-D problem on digital platforms.
+The 3 Ds are: **discord**, **distrust**, and **dishonesty** (and maybe I can throw the 4th D here, which could be **distraction**).

 # Latest Publications
 * Read my recent work on [partisan news diffusion](https://www.tandfonline.com/doi/abs/10.1080/21670811.2020.1761264).
 * Read my recent work on [the Alt-right and Antifa and their collective actions on Twitter](https://ijoc.org/index.php/ijoc/article/view/11978/2978).